Help build a trade union year of climate action

 A whole year of climate action

-Trade union motions supporting the year of action
+Trade unions supporting the year of action

 The TUC Trades Councils conference has passed a motion asking all Trades Councils to coordinate and organise networks and actions in their area during the year of action.

-Unison has passed a motion calling on the National Executive Council to bring climate issues to the forefront of the union’s activity including supporting the year of action (Composite E - link here to download text of motions)
+Unison has passed a motion calling on the National Executive Council to bring climate issues to the forefront of the union’s activity including supporting the year of action (Composite E - link here to download text of motions) Unison year of green activity events calendar

 Unite conference passed a motion on workers' health and safety in the face of extreme weather caused by climate change, including support for the year of action

 From UCU: "At #UCU2025 we passed a vital motion backing a year of trade union climate action, starting autumn 2025.
 We’re embedding climate justice into our union work.
-Because climate justice is union business." (climate motions p12-13 here)
+Because climate justice is union business." (climate motions p12-13 here) UCU web page on the year of action

 PCS conference has passed a motion instructing the NEC to bring climate issues to the forefront of the union's activity and to support a year of trade union climate action.